harith1996/data-viz-au-2021/README.md

 ## Getting Started
 #### Get the dataset

 1. Get the full dataset from [here](http://ww2.amstat.org/sections/graphics/datasets/DataExpo2009.zip).
+(If download doesn't start, right-click and "Save link as...").
-Extract the DataExpo2009.zip file.
+2. Extract the DataExpo2009.zip file.
-2. Inside DataExpo2009, extract all .bz2 files to get the .csv files representing data for each year from 1987-2008.
+3. Inside DataExpo2009, extract all .bz2 files to get the .csv files representing data for each year from 1987-2008.
-3. Move all .csv files to the 'CSVs' directory.
+4. Move all .csv files to the 'CSVs' directory.

 ### Prerequisites

-* npm
+* NodeJS and npm.
+[Install NodeJS from here](https://nodejs.org/en/download/).
+After installing NodeJS, install the latest version of Node Package Manager by running:
   ```sh
   npm install npm@latest -g
   ```